rakki194/super_snoofer/README.md

 - 🔗 Shell alias detection and fuzzy matching for Bash, Zsh, and Fish
 - 🔮 Full command line correction including arguments and flags for well-known commands
 - 🕵️ History tracking that can be enabled or disabled for privacy
+- 🧩 Smart shell configuration for creating and managing aliases
+- 🔍 Enhanced typo correction for common commands like Git

 ## 📦 Installation